The Statute of the Society for Adaptive Organisations

 § 11

-- The general meeting consists of the members.
+1. The General Meeting consists of the members.

-- The members exercise their voting rights.
-A power of representation may be granted in writing.
+2. Members exercise their voting rights.
+A proxy may be granted in text form.

 § 12

-- The annual general meeting is convened by the executive committee.
+2. The annual ordinary General Meeting is convened by the Board.

-- The Executive Board is authorised to provide that members may participate in the General Meeting without being present at the venue and without a proxy and may exercise all or some of their rights in whole or in part by means of electronic communication (electronic participation).
-Furthermore, the Executive Board is authorised to allow members who are neither present nor represented at the General Meeting to cast their votes in writing or by electronic means (postal vote).
-The authorisation of the Executive Board extends to regulating the scope and procedure of electronic participation or postal voting in detail.
-The admission of electronic participation and/or postal voting and the regulations adopted for this purpose must be announced in the notice convening the general meeting.
-A resolution of the general meeting by means of electronic participation or postal voting does not require the consent of the members.
+4. The Board is authorised to stipulate that members may also participate in the General Meeting without being present at the meeting venue and without a proxy, and may exercise all or some of their rights entirely or partially by means of electronic communication (electronic participation).
+Furthermore, the Board is authorised to permit members who are neither present nor represented at the General Meeting to cast their vote in writing or by means of electronic communication (postal vote).
+The Board’s authorisation extends in each case to regulating the scope and procedure of electronic participation or the postal vote in detail.
+The admission of electronic participation and/or the postal vote and the regulations made thereto must be announced in the notice convening the General Meeting.
+A resolution of the General Meeting by way of electronic participation or the postal vote does not require the consent of the members.

-- The Executive Board is authorised to stipulate that an ordinary or extraordinary General Meeting shall take place exclusively by electronic means (online meeting) and to regulate the procedure for the online meeting in detail.
-The online meeting and the regulations adopted for it shall be announced in the notice convening the general meeting.
+5. The Board is authorised to stipulate that an ordinary or extraordinary General Meeting shall take place exclusively by electronic means (online meeting), and to regulate the procedure of the online meeting in detail.
+The online meeting and the regulations made thereto must be announced in the notice convening the General Meeting.
 The holding of an online meeting does not require the consent of the members.

 § 13

-Invitations to meetings must be sent by post or electronically at least 14 days in advance.
-In special cases deemed urgent by the Executive Board, this period may be reduced to three days.
-Resolutions on items not included in the agenda and on motions not received by the management in writing at least three days before the date of the meeting may only be passed if the meeting agrees to this by a two-thirds majority of those present.
+Invitations to meetings must be posted or sent by electronic means at least 14 days in advance.
+In special cases deemed urgent by the Board, this period may be reduced to three days.
+A resolution may only be passed on matters not communicated in the agenda, and on motions not received in writing by the Management at least three days before the day of the meeting, if the meeting agrees with a two-thirds majority of those present.

 § 14

-- The Executive Board consists of at least three and at most seven persons.
-They form the Executive Board within the meaning of § 26 BGB (German Civil Code).
-The members of the Executive Board work in an honorary capacity.
+1. The Board consists of at least three and a maximum of seven people.
+They constitute the Board within the meaning of § 26 of the German Civil Code (BGB).
+The Board members work on a voluntary basis.

-- The members of the Executive Board are authorised to represent the association individually.
+2. The members of the Board are individually authorised to represent the Society.

-- No more than one-third of the members of the Executive Board may work for the same company.
+3. No more than 1/3 of the Board members may work for the same firm

 § 15

-- The Executive Board is responsible for all matters concerning the Association, unless these are reserved for other bodies by law or the Articles of Association.
-In particular, the Executive Board decides on the guidelines for the work of the Association.
+1. The Board is responsible for all matters of the Society, unless they are reserved for other organs by legal provisions or the Statutes.
+The Board decides, in particular, on the guidelines for the work of the Society.

-- It has the right to instruct the bodies of the Association to carry out tasks that it considers essential.
-It may set up permanent and temporary committees for specific tasks and determine their composition.
+2. It has the right to instruct the organs of the Society to deal with tasks that it considers essential.
+It may set up standing and non-standing committees for specific tasks and regulate their composition.

-- The Executive Board shall ensure that the work of the committees is in line with the general objectives of the Association.
+3. The Board must ensure the work of the committees is consistent with the general objectives of the Society.

-- The Executive Board is also responsible (alongside the General Meeting) for amendments to the Articles of Association which, in the opinion of the Register of Associations or the competent tax office for corporations, are necessary for the registration of the Association or for the (further) recognition of the Association as a non-profit organisation.
-These must be communicated to the members without delay, at the latest with the invitation to the next General Meeting.
+5. The Board is also responsible (in addition to the General Meeting) for amendments to the Statutes that, in the opinion of the Register of Societies or the competent tax office for corporations, are necessary for the registration of the Society or a resolution on a statutory amendment, or for the (continued) recognition of the Society as non-profit.
+These must be made known to the members without delay, and at the latest with the invitation to the next General Meeting.

 § 16

-- A management shall be established under the direction of one or more managing directors to handle the day-to-day business of the Association.
-The members of the management shall have power of representation within the meaning of Section 30 of the German Civil Code (BGB) with regard to the tasks assigned to them.
+1. A Management structure is established, led by one or more Managing Directors, for the execution of the Society’s ongoing business.
+The members of the Management have power of representation within the meaning of § 30 BGB with regard to the tasks assigned to them.

-- The managing directors shall be appointed and dismissed by the Executive Board.
-The Executive Board shall also decide on the conclusion, amendment, termination or other termination of employment contracts with managing directors.
+2. The Managing Directors are appointed and dismissed by the Board.
+The Board also decides on the conclusion, amendment, termination, or other ending of employment contracts with Managing Directors.

 § 17

-- Unless otherwise provided by law or the Articles of Association, decisions shall be taken by a simple majority of the votes cast.
-In the event of a tie, the motion shall be rejected.
+1. Unless statutory or constitutional provisions stipulate otherwise, the simple majority of the votes cast shall decide.
+In the event of a tie, the motion is rejected.

-- A three-quarters majority is required for amendments to the Articles of Association.
+2. A 3/4 majority is required for amendments to the Statutes.

-- Elections shall only be held by secret ballot if this is requested by a majority of the members present or represented who are entitled to vote.
+3. Elections are only to be held by secret ballot if this is requested by the majority of the eligible voters present or represented.

-- Resolutions may also be passed in writing or electronically.
-The provisions of the law or the Articles of Association regarding the majority required for the resolution remain unaffected by this.
-Members must be informed of the result of the resolution without delay.
+4. Resolutions may also be passed in writing or electronically.
+The provisions of the law or the Statutes regarding the majority required for the resolution remain unaffected.
+The members must be informed of the outcome of the resolution immediately.

 § 18 Minutes

-Minutes containing the resolutions shall be kept of the general meetings and the meetings of the other organs of the Association and shall be communicated to the members within four weeks.
+Minutes, which also contain the resolutions, must be taken of the General Meetings and the meetings of the other organs of the Society and communicated to the members within 4 weeks.

 § 19 Resolution

-Resolutions of the general meeting on the dissolution of the association require a majority of three quarters of the votes cast.
-The meeting shall only have a quorum for the dissolution if at least three quarters of the members are represented.
-If this requirement is not met, a general meeting to be convened four weeks later shall decide on the dissolution; at this meeting, a majority of three quarters of the votes cast shall be sufficient for the dissolution.
+Resolutions of the General Meeting concerning the dissolution of the Society require a majority of three quarters of the votes cast.
+The meeting is only quorate for the purpose of dissolution if at least three quarters of the members are represented.
+If this prerequisite is not met, a General Meeting to be convened anew 4 weeks later shall decide on the dissolution; at that meeting, a three-quarters majority of the votes represented is sufficient for dissolution.

-In the event of the dissolution of the Association, the Executive Board shall wind up its affairs.
-The remaining assets shall be used in accordance with the resolution of the last General Meeting.
+In the event of the Society’s dissolution, the Board shall wind up the business.
+The remaining assets shall be used according to the resolution of the last General Meeting.